Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces as Concrete Sheaves

 Theorem \ref{thm diff = consh(cart)} allows us to make a perspective shift.
 Constructions made in $\cat{Diff}$ can be compared with already defined notions of sheaves.
-For example a differential $k$-form $\omega$ on a diffeological space $X$, given in Definition \ref{def diff differential forms}, is equivalent to a map
+For example a differential $k$-form $\omega$ on a diffeological space $X$ \cite[Article 6.28]{iglesias2013diffeology}, is precisely a map